 5. Clay Cope

 Through the 2020 Presidential Election, Connecticut will continue to hold their current standing of seven electoral votes.
 It is interesting to note that the state has participated in all fifty-seven Presidential elections.
 Having joined the union in 1788, Connecticut is invaluable in the present for its connections to the past.
 After all, it is one of the thirteen original colonies.

 Although the state has voted Republican in the past, the last several elections have been overwhelmingly positive for Democrats.
 The state has gone for the Democrats for the past elections.
 This is unlikely to change anytime soon, although it is worth mentioning that Republicans have managed to close the gap to a significant degree.
 The state was 38.2% Republican for the 2008 Election.
 By 2012, it had gained two percent from the portion of the state that voted Democrat.
 While these numbers are not game-changing by any means, it does seem to indicate that the state can accept shifts to a certain degree.

 Interestingly enough, the 2016 poll numbers for Hillary Clinton and Donald Trump reveal that Clinton would come out on top.
 However, both Quinnipiac and Emerson College indicate that Trump would put up a decent fight with 40%.

-In the end, it stands to reason that the state is going to remain with the Democrats.
+In the end, it stands to reason that the state is going to remain with the Democrats, hopefully according to accident attorneys in Santa Cruz.
 While the state certainly suggests it can change, and it has changed in the past, Democrats appear to be quite settled in for the long haul.